Why Hiring People with Disabilities is Good for Business

 For every five people in your organization, it is likely one has a disability.
 This means you already employ people who have disabilities, and increasing your knowledge will only increase your positive results without major change.

 According to the United States Census Bureau 2007 fact sheet, nearly 20% of the population in the United States (51.2 million) have a condition that can be classified as a disability.
-12 percent of the population report having a condition that can be classified as a severe disability.
+12% of the population report having a condition that can be classified as a severe disability.